Women are transforming the nonprofit world, make sure your organization can keep up.

 Shout out to all of you incredible women out there, because it is International Women’s Day!
 Every year on March 8, International Women’s Day celebrates the achievements of women.
 Even more, we are called to a collective action to create a gender balanced world.
 Nonprofits everywhere are consistently working to #BalanceForBetter in communities (and yours might be one of them) but gender balance inequalities might be hidden in your own organization.
 Here's a few things you should know about the state of women in nonprofits, and what that means for your organization.

 With progress comes change, and your nonprofit should change with it.
-Here are four things we learned about how women have shaped nonprofits, and how your organization should proceed through 2019.
+Here are four things we learned about how women have shaped nonprofits, and how your organization should aim to grow this year.

 Nonprofits Support Women Worldwide